mariephlpp/News-classification/README.md

 - A survey on Natural Language Processing for Fake News Detection by Oshikawa et al. (2020)
 - Automatic Detection of Fake News by Pérez et al. (2018)

-The first paper details the challenges, the tasks, and the NLP (Atural Language Processing) solutions to answers to the challenge of Fake News detection.
+The first paper details the challenges, the tasks, and the NLP solutions to answers to the challenge of fake news detection.
 They first transformed the problem into a binary classification problem (fake - real), but then added other classes for not completely real and not completely fake news.
 According to them, the following model can be used for text classification:
 - Support Vector Machine,
 - Naive Bayes Classifier,
 - Logistic Regression,